 HOME-LIFE NUTRITION

-Healthy Lunches = Healthy Kids
+Healthy Lunch Boxes = Healthy Kids

-It is no secret that obesity has become a big concern in the youth over the last 3 decades.
 Sugary snacks, processed foods, and a sedentary lifestyle are only some factors to blame.
 This is why it is so crucial that we instill good eating habits in our children from an early age.
-And this includes the lunchbox they take to school.
+And this includes the lunch box they take to school.

-A healthy balanced lunchbox is key to minimizing the obesity crisis, warding off illness, building a robust immune system, and supporting brain development.
+A healthy lunch box for kids is key to minimizing the obesity crisis, warding off illness, building a robust immune system, and supporting brain development.
 It is also an opportunity to create healthy habits and appreciate nourishing foods from a young age.
 Studies have shown that establishing healthy eating habits from a young age will impact a person's food choices later in life.

 Foods For Brain Development